7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

 # Product Overview

 ## What it is
-A **contact directory app for a small office**.
-It gives a team one shared, tidy place to keep every colleague's contact details and find the right person fast.
-Staff can **add**, **search**, and **organize contacts by department**, replacing scattered spreadsheets, sticky notes, and out-of-date address books.
+A **single-user contact directory app**.
+It gives one person — the admin — a tidy, private place to keep every colleague's contact details and find the right person fast.
+The admin can **add**, **search**, and **organize contacts by department**, replacing scattered spreadsheets, sticky notes, and out-of-date address books.

 ## Who it's for
-- **Small offices and teams** (one company, a handful of departments) who need a single reliable source for "who's who and how do I reach them."
-- **Everyday staff** looking up a colleague's email, phone, or role.
+- **A single admin (one person).** The app has exactly one user, who owns and maintains the directory.
+There is no shared access, no team logins, no multi-user collaboration.
-- **Office admins / coordinators** responsible for keeping the directory accurate as people join, move departments, or change roles.
+- That one admin is the person responsible for keeping the directory accurate as people join, move departments, or change roles — and the only person who looks people up in it.

 ## What a contact holds
 Each contact record captures: